dotchain/dotjs/README.md

 ## Status

 This ES6 port of the [Go implementation](https://github.com/dotchain/dot) is ready with full interoperability.
-See [library documentation](library.md) for documentation on how to use this.
+See [library documentation](library.md) for documentation on how to use the library.

-The recommended appraoch is to DOTDB which provides a better interface.
-This is still in the works.
+The recommended approach is to DotDB which provides a better interface.
+This is still in the works but is documented below.

 ## DotDB